Connect

 While visiting Ontario, it's always a blast to go kayaking down the Madawaska River, along Lake Superior, and in the waterways of Algonquin Provincial Park.
 The Niagara Escarpment is perfect for learning to rock climb, while the Georgian Bay is a top spot for scuba diving adventures.
 For those who love mountain biking, there are many trails to conquer, including Albion Hills, The Don Valley, and Kelso.

 While in Alberta, hiking calls at Banff National Park, Elk Island National Park, and Peter Lougheed Provincial Park.
 At Banff, visitors can treat themselves to a glimpse of the irresistible glacier lakes and even dip their toes in the water.
-Horseshoe Canyon offers thrills and chills for whitewater rafting enthusiasts, while Summerland Leisure Park is the place to go for mini golf fun and camping adventures.
+Horseshoe Canyon offers thrills and chills for whitewater rafting enthusiasts, while Summerland Leisure Park in Lacombe—roughly midway between Calgary and Alberta—is the place to go for mini golf fun and camping adventures.

 Sports